Sienna Miller Shows Off Slender Figure In Black Bikini During Mexican Getaway

 If the photos are to be believed, Sienna Miller is having a grand time in Mexico just in time to celebrate the arrival of spring.
-This week, the actress was spotted enjoying the beach in Tulum, photos of which The Daily Mail shared on Wednesday.
+This week, the actress was spotted enjoying the beach in Tulum, photos of which the Daily Mail shared on Wednesday.

-According to the report, the American Sniper actress appeared to be enjoying her downtime without her boyfriend, the 28-year-old son of the gallerist David Zwirner and editorial director of David Zwirner Books.
-The 37-year-old actress showed off her slender frame in a tiny black two-piece bikini, consisting of a straight-cut top with thick straps that go over Miller’s shoulders, and a matching bottom that sits low on her hips, helping accentuate her toned abs and strong legs.
+According to the report, the American Sniper actress appeared to be enjoying her downtime without her boyfriend, the 28-year-old editorial director of David Zwirner Books who is the son of the gallerist David Zwirner.
+The 37-year-old actress showed off her slender frame in a tiny black two-piece bikini, consisting of a straight-cut top with thick straps that go over her shoulders, and a matching bottom that sits low on her hips, helping accentuate her toned abs and strong legs.

 Miller looked relaxed as she soaked up the tropical sun on the Caribbean beach.
 As the photos show, the G.I.
 Joe: The Rise of Cobra actress wore her blonde hair in a middle part and down in natural strands that fall over her shoulders and back.
-Mieller appears to be wearing no makeup, truly embracing the natural, relaxed vibe of the beach.
+Miller appears to be wearing no makeup, truly embracing the natural, relaxed vibe of the beach.

 According to Popsugar, dating rumors about Miller and the David Zwirner Books editor first began making the rounds in December, when the two attended her ex-boyfriend Tom Sturridge’s birthday party in London.
 About a month later, the couple appeared to confirm the rumors when they were spotted kissing in New York City, as per the Popsugar report.
 According to W Magazine, Zwirner graduated from Yale and now oversees 25 book releases a year as the editorial director of his father’s publishing house.